Ninga - Filter coffee from Burundi

 Dripper: Hario V60 Glass Filter 02

 This coffee comes from the Ninga Washing Station in Butanyerera, Burundi, at 1,900 meters above sea level.
-Some farms are even up to 2,100 meters - thus at the upper limit of what is possible in Burundi.
+Some farms are located as high as 2,100 meters — at the upper limit of what is possible in Burundi.
 The national average is around 1,700 meters.
-At this altitude and on steep slopes, the cherries ripen slower, the beans become denser, and the flavor profile more complex.
+At this elevation and on steep slopes, the cherries ripen more slowly, the beans become denser, and the flavor profile more complex.

-The cherries are de-pulped on the day of harvest.
-This is followed by a double fermentation: first dry for about 12 hours, then another 24 hours in water.
+The cherries are depulped on the day of harvest.
+This is followed by a double fermentation: first dry for around 12 hours, then another 24 hours in water.
 After that, they are washed and dried on drying beds for 16 to 20 days.

-Ninga is truly remote - even Coca-Cola glass bottles, which make it to almost every corner of the world, barely find their way there.
-Clean drinking water is scarce, and electricity is almost non-existent.
-Coffee trees grow densely wherever they can find space.
-Whether on the edges of narrow dirt roads or in front of the doors of mud-built huts.
-It is precisely in this seclusion that Ninga Hill has been producing clean, complex coffees since its first season.
+Ninga is truly remote — even Coca-Cola bottles, which make their way into almost every corner of the world, seldom reach this place.
+Clean drinking water is scarce, and electricity is virtually nonexistent.
+The coffee trees grow densely packed wherever they can find space.
+Along the edges of narrow farm paths or in front of mud-brick huts.
+It is in this very isolation that Ninga Hill has produced clean, complex coffees since its first season.

-We purchased the coffee through Osito, an importer who focuses on fair, long-term supply chains and not only picks out microlots but supports the producers as a whole.
-That fits with what we are looking for.
+We purchased this coffee through Osito, an importer who focuses on fair, long-term supply chains and supports producers as a whole, not just selecting individual microlots.
+That aligns with what we are looking for.

 As a 12.5kg batch on our 30kg Giesen roaster.
-We finish roasting the coffee in 8:40 minutes at a final temperature of 186.5°.
-The development time is a tad longer to emphasize the sweetness in the coffee even more.
+In 8 minutes 40 seconds at an end temperature of 186.5°, we finish roasting the coffee.
+The development time is slightly longer, allowing us to emphasize the sweetness in the coffee even more.

 Guaranteed origin